About the Rhesus Most Probable Genotype Generator

 This tool is for educational and informational purposes only.
 It should not be used for clinical decision-making without appropriate medical supervision.
 Always consult qualified healthcare professionals for medical advice.

-We thank the scientific community, particularly researchers in transfusion medicine and immunohematology, whose work makes tools like this possible.
+We thank the scientific community, particularly researchers in transfusion medicine and immunohaematology, whose work makes tools like this possible.
 Special recognition goes to the pioneers of blood group genetics: Fisher, Race, Wiener, and others who established our understanding of the Rhesus system.

 Ready to use the calculator?
 Try the RhMPG Calculator or learn how to use it.